What is the unified field?

-There are no differences.
-When radiation creates a gravitational field of its own and interacts with solid matter, it behaves like solid matter.
-When radiation is analysed carefully for its particle-like properties during its interaction with solid matter and compare this to how a gravitational field is meant to interact with the same matter, Einstein found absolutely no difference between an oscillating electromagnetic field and a gravitational field, and similarly between an oscillating electromagnetic field and solid matter.
+From Einstein's perspective, there is none.
+When radiation creates a gravitational field of its own and interacts with other matter, it behaves just like ordinary solid matter.
+It does not matter the fact that radiation contains an oscillating magnetic and electric fields.
+When radiation is analysed for its particle-like properties (known as photons) during its interaction with solid matter and compared to how a gravitational field is meant to interact with the same matter, Einstein found no difference between an oscillating electromagnetic field and a gravitational field, and similarly between an oscillating electromagnetic field and solid matter.
 Everything is seen as one and the same thing.

 What areas of physics are likely to be challenged by Einstein's Unified Field Theory?

 There are a number of areas, but our research indicates that physics will almost certainly face in the near future the following fallacies within its current body of knowledge:

 - Gravity and universal gravitation is a separate and distinct force of nature.

 - The neutron is uncharged at all times.